 In order to achieve this, children will have both indoor and outdoor PE lessons.
 These are lead by both teachers and Sports Coaches and will allow children to develop fundamental movement skills that can be applied to individual and team competitive games.

-Children regulary compete with other schools in a whole host of sports as a part of the Sainsbury’s School Games Programme.
+Children regulary compete with other schools in a whole host of sports as a part of the School Games Mark.
 In Years 3 and 4, children have weekly swimming lessons at Lutterworth Leisure centre throughout the Autumn.
 Children in Years 1 and 2 swim weekly, throughout the spring term.

 In addition to this, a high quality extra-curricular programme is offered and provides children with the opportunity to participate in sports and activities ranging from football and running to dance and basketball.
 It is necessary sometimes for parents to contribute to these sessions when we are using external coaches.

-St Mary’s has been awarded the prestigious Gold School Games Award.
+St Mary’s has been awarded, for the second time, the prestigious Gold School Games Award.
 In addition, Sporting Ambassadors are given the opportunity to promote sport within the school and develop their responsibilities.

 Sex and Health Education